Bo Hardegree: New England Patriots

 In 2021, Hardegree was hired by the New England Patriots as an offensive assistant under head coach Bill Belichick.

 Las Vegas Raiders

 In 2022, Hardegree was hired by the Las Vegas Raiders as the quarterbacks coach under head coach Josh McDaniels.

 On October 31, 2023, Hardegree was promoted to interim offensive coordinator following the firing of head McDaniels, general manager Dave Ziegler, and offensive coordinator Mick Lombardi.

 On January 19, 2024, new Raiders head coach Antonio Pierce announced he would not retain Hardgree for the upcoming season.

 Tennessee Titans

 On February 14, 2024, Hardegree was hired by the Tennessee Titans as the quarterbacks coach under new head coach Brian Callahan.
 This move marked a return to his home state of Tennessee, where he also played college football for the Tennessee Volunteers.

 On September 23, 2025, Callahan announced he was relinquishing offensive play calling duties to Hardegree.

+Buffalo Bills

+On February 3, 2026, Hardegree was hired by the Buffalo Bills as the team's quarterbacks coach under new head coach Joe Brady.

 Personal life

-A native of Jackson, Tennessee, Hardegree has one child with his wife Lauren.
+A native of Jackson, Tennessee, Hardegree is married to Lauren, a pediatric radiologist.
+The couple have two children together.